Prosecutors won't retry Ray Tensing for third time in murder case

 Two separate juries have been unable to return a verdict against the 27-year-old former police officer.

-Deters said he felt race played a role in the jury's decision and has exacerbated racial tensions.
+Deters said he felt race played a role in the jury's decision and that the mistrials have exacerbated racial tensions.

 "I think it's true that there are two visions of what's going on in the country.
-And it's heartbreaking," Deters said, alluding to the growing tensions between police and their communities.
+And it's heartbreaking," Deters said, alluding to the growing tensions between police and minority communities.

 "The division in this country is profound.
 And in this case, we have jurors who will not vote to convict a police officer."